jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

     - "fargate"
     - "python"
 ---
+### This project shows an introduction to ECS and Fargate.
+The objective is to run a simple python script with dependencies in Fargate.
+The project creates the necessary infrastructure with Terraform, builds a python docker image, and runs the task in Fargate.
 # Python Container

 1. Create a `Dockerfile` for the container you wish to run.
 In this example we will run a simple python script with dependencies using the official python docker image.